 This setup has sliced green onion.
 I’ve also done hot sauce and homemade everything seasoning (not together).
 But sometimes just salt and pepper are all you need in life!

 If you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, this spicy avocado toast, a tuna tartare tartine for two, some ricotta and zucchini toast, or this ceviche avocado toast!
-On the sweeter side, try these fig + berry burrata toasts.
 One loaf of bread and you’re set for the week on meals!